-Keeping in mind the sensitive nature of the symptoms that can arise when an individual is addicted to prescription medication, Cross Creek Hospital has developed specialized programming that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this devastating habit.
-By receiving the care offered at Cross Creek, individuals can overcome their addiction to prescription drugs and re-emerge on the path to a happy, healthy, and drug-free life.
+Keeping in mind the sensitive nature of the symptoms that can arise when an individual is addicted to prescription medication, Cross Creek Hospital has developed specialized treatment that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this devastating habit.
+By receiving the care offered at Cross Creek Hospital, a hospital for prescription drug addiction treatment in Austin, individuals can overcome their addiction to prescription drugs and re-emerge on the path to a happy, healthy, and drug-free life.

 Helping a Loved One or Family Member Get Treatment